juice-shop/pwning-juice-shop/introduction/architecture.md

 # Architecture overview

 The OWASP Juice Shop is a pure web application implemented in Javascript.
-In the frontend the popular Angular.js framework is used to create a so-called _Single Page Application_.
-The user interface layout is provided by Twitter's Bootstrap framework - which works nicely in combination with Angular.js.
+In the frontend the popular AngularJS framework is used to create a so-called _Single Page Application_.
+The user interface layout is provided by Twitter's Bootstrap framework - which works nicely in combination with AngularJS.

 Javascript is also used in the backend as the exclusive programming
 language: An Express.js application hosted in a Node.js server delivers